Helping Kids Deal With Bullies

 If your child is being bullied, you want to act to help stop it, if possible.
-In addition, there are ways to help your child cope with teasing, bullying, or mean gossip, and lessen its lasting impact.
+You can help your child cope with teasing, bullying, or mean gossip, and lessen its lasting impact.
 And even if bullying isn't an issue right in your house right now, it's important to discuss it so your kids will be prepared if it does happen.

 Bullying is intentional tormenting in physical, verbal, or psychological ways.
 It can range from hitting, shoving, name-calling, threats, and mocking to extorting money and possessions.
 Some kids bully by shunning others and spreading rumors about them.
 Others use social media or electronic messaging to taunt others or hurt their feelings.